sakaiproject/nightly-config/README.md

 Putting changes in these files allows testing to take place without changing the default.

  * master.properties - Used for builds of the Sakai master branch
+ * master-mysql.sql - Used to do some post db load (MySQL) into the master database

  * 10.properties - Used for builds of the Sakai 10.x branch
  * 11.properties - Used for builds of the Sakai 11.x branch
+ * 11-mysql.sql - Used to do some post db load (MySQL) into the 11 database

  * experimental.properties - Used for experiemental builds of the Sakai master branch